Kato-iOS/Boon/README.md

 Boon supports iOS, macOS, tvOS, watchOS.

-Example
-For example usage, refer to the repository's tests.

 Why Boon?
-While there are some other libraries similar to Boon written in Swift, they might not cater to your specific use-cases due to their limitations.

-Boon was created keeping in mind modularity, portability, speed, and efficiency.

-Let's take a deeper look into what this means:

-Modularity
+Here's The Boon Difference!
+Boon has been engineered from the ground up to become your go-to toolkit for your Ethereum ventures.
+But what makes it stand out in the crowd?
+Well, we'd like you to meet the four superheroes of Boon - Modularity, Portability, Speed, and Efficiency.

+Modularity, the Shape-Shifter
-Boon has been designed with modularity in mind.
-By installing or using the basic Boon Swift Package Manager (SPM) product, you can access the most fundamental functions such as transaction signing and interacting with an HTTP RPC server.
+Modularity in Boon is not just a concept, it's our ethos.
+With Boon, you get to command your own Superhero toolkit.
+Need just the essentials?
+The basic Boon package via Swift Package Manager (SPM) has got you covered with fundamental operations such as transaction signing and interacting with an HTTP RPC server.

-Should you want to add support for IPC RPC or anything else, you can simply create a library that depends on Boon and implements the desired functionality.
-If you wish to use PromiseKit extensions for Boon calls, you can either use the provided PromiseKit SPM product or create your own.
-To conveniently parse JSON ABIs for Ethereum Smart Contracts, use the provided ABI Parsing SPM product.

-Moreover, if you want to add functionality to Boon not yet provided, you don't have to wait until it gets merged and released in a version bump.
-You can simply extend or update functionality within your own app as our APIs are open for changes.
+Craving for some advanced power?
+Just call on additional sidekicks!
+IPC RPC support, PromiseKit extensions, JSON ABIs parsing for Ethereum Smart Contracts are all just a Swift command away.
+And if you are yearning for something even more specific, worry not!
+Our APIs are open-ended, ready for you to expand, tweak and tune as per your unique needs.

-This makes Boon a flexible and customizable tool for your Ethereum interactions.
+The upshot?
+Boon is more than just a tool.
+It's a flexible, customizable partner-in-crime for all your Ethereum adventures.

-Portability
+Portability, the Multiverse Traveller
-Boon was started with the aim of being used with Swift Package Manager across different platforms.
-Thus, Boon is available through Swift Package Manager on iOS, macOS, tvOS, watchOS, and Linux.
+Like the superhero that can be in multiple places at once, Portability lets Boon be available everywhere.
+Conceived with a dream to seamlessly integrate with Swift Package Manager across platforms, Boon today struts its stuff on iOS, macOS, tvOS, watchOS, and Linux.
+No matter where your development journey takes you, Boon is always by your side.

-Speed and Efficiency
+Speed and Efficiency, the Time Lords
-We have aimed to create Boon as a fast and efficient library that streamlines your development workflow, enabling you to focus on building great DAPPS without worrying about the implementation details.
+When you are out there, building the future of decentralized applications, every tick of the clock counts.
+Enter Speed and Efficiency, the twin Time Lords of Boon.

+Speed ensures Boon's responses are as swift as a superhero's reflexes.
+On the other hand, Efficiency guarantees that you get the maximum performance with minimal overhead.
+And the result?
+A streamlined development workflow where you focus on crafting awesome DApps, while Boon handles the nitty-gritty of Ethereum interactions.

-Our APIs are thread-safe and designed for use in highly concurrent applications.
+But that's not all.
+Just like Time Lords, our APIs are thread-safe and built to thrive in highly concurrent environments, ensuring you get optimal performance, all the time, every time.

+The Boon Difference - Unleashing Your Inner Superhero These four superheroes form the essence of the Boon Difference - a toolkit designed to let you channel your inner superhero, empowering you to create, innovate, and revolutionize the Ethereum ecosystem.
+So why wait?
+Unleash your powers with Boon and redefine the future of Ethereum!

 Installation
 Boon is compatible with Swift Package Manager v5 (Swift 5 and above).
 Simply add it to the dependencies in your Package.swift.